ethereum/portal-network-specs/witness.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://tools.ietf.org/html/rfc2119).

+## Motivation

+The witness format was picked to satisfy the following criteria.

+**1. Witness Streaming w/o intermediate dynamic buffers** It should be possible to basically stream-as-you-encode the the trie on one node and recreate it at the same time by using a fixed allocated buffers.
+That helps efficiently transfer and encode/decode witnesses.

+**2. Building Forests**
+It should be possible to build a forest of tries from a single witness.
+It is needed for two use-cases:

+- partial witnesses (like the ones that are used in semi-stateless initial sync, when you already have some trie that you need to extend with more data);

+- splitting the witness into verifiable chunks (when we can build a trie piece by piece and verify root hashes).

+**3. Arbitrary chunk sizes**
+The witness format doesn't limit a chunk size, that makes it easy to experiment and find the most efficient distribution.

 ## Use Cases

 The format described in this document can be used to store and build